PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 ![](./images/fuge-ps.png)

-This shows us an a list of managed processes based on our the earlier configuration.
+This shows us a list of managed processes based on our the earlier configuration.

 We can see that `fuge` understands that it's managing our `webapp`